-When your strength or supply values get low, it isn't necessary or always best to head directly back to Germany.
+It isn't even necessary or best to head directly back to Germany, and certainly not via the English Channel.
 Once France falls their ports will become available, and the Allies will have to watch the whole of the European coast from Bordeaux in France to Narvik in Norway.

 As an extra bonus, once Paris is in Axis hands and Spain has a pro-Axis leaning of at least 25%, Franco will allow Axis vessels access to the port of Vigo in northwest Spain and Santa Cruz in the Canary Islands.
-These provide alternative destinations for refueling and some limited repairs.
-Tip!
-Use Cruise mode to move to your next destination if your supply is at least 5, using way-points to confuse any watching Allied ships as to your actual destination, or Silent mode if your supply is less than 5 and you fear being attacked.
+These provides alternative destinations for refueling and some limited repairs.

-4.2.5.
+4.2.2.
 THE FALL OF POLAND